SMC-Developments/docs/flow-types/command.md

 conditions: CONDITIONS
 ```
 Sets conditions that must pass to allow the command to continue.
-If omitted, this node is treated as a pass result when the command matches.
+<br>If omitted, this node is treated as a pass result when the command matches.
 <br>Check the [Conditions](https://github.com/VinceSMC/SMC-Developments/blob/main/documentation/conditions.md) section for more information.

 ### routes